Spartans shut down Gators to rally for win

 Lady Gators freshman point guard Leia Trinh (game-high 20 points) led the second-half charge with nine points in the third quarter as Greenwood surged back into the lead, taking it for good on Jacqueline Jackson’s running basket that made it 35-34 with 1:13 left in the third.

-Jackson finished 11 points and seven rebounds, while Grant tallied 10 points and eight boards.
+Jackson finished with 11 points and seven rebounds, while Grant tallied 10 points and eight boards.

 Mila Munrath had 11 points and five rebounds to pace South Warren (5-6, 1-3).
 Carrie Enlow added 10 points.